TheAlternativeZurich/HackingSessionSheet/010-basics.md

 `man` is a command you will need throughout all of the following exercises.
 It stands for "manual" and shows you what almost any given command can do and which options are available for it.
 Almost all commands provide such a "manpage", which is typically written by the developers themselves.
-They are hence reliable and the single most important tool to get comfortable with using your shell.
+They are hence reliable, and are the single most important tool to get comfortable with using your shell.

 Some man pages are absolutely huge and may make you feel quite overwhelmed when you first open them.
 This is completely normal!
  The information you need for actually understanding how to run a program/command will in 90% of the cases be described in the first few lines of the page.